150 Amazing Things to do in Canada

 13. Elk are regularly spotted throughout the Rockies, frequently found wandering down the middle of the road or through hotel grounds!

 14. Few people visit the sand spit of Sable Island, one of Canada’s most remote national parks and best known for its pack of wild horses.

 15. Wolves are hard to see but the evocative sound of howling is magical to hear in the wilderness – try the Chilcotin Mountains or Algonquin Provincial Park.

-With 46 National Parks to choose from, and all of them offering free entry throughout 2017, it’s hard to know where to start!
+With 46 National Parks to choose from, it’s hard to know where to start!
 Here are a few of our favourites.